Applies to

 • Formatting (cell, font color, background color, bold text, and so on) in a report is based on the formatting in the source sheet.

-• Cells containing formulas can't be modified from a report.
+• You can’t modify cells containing formulas from a report.
 You must modify them in the source sheet.

-• Pulling a lot of data into a report can increase load times.
+• Pulling numerous data into a report can increase load times.
 Add filters to your report to reduce the data and decrease load times.
-Learn more about report criteria.

 You can't edit the start date of a task driven by a predecessor from a report.
-You can instead change the start date or duration of the predecessor task to automatically recalculate the dates associated with dependent tasks.
+Instead, change the start date or duration of the predecessor task to automatically recalculate the dates associated with dependent tasks.

 Was this article helpful?